mdrohmann/atomic-plugin/README.md

 Wu for your work.

-I just believe that the solution as a Plugin is more suitable for a webpack configuration, as thegenerated atomic stylesheet file can then be handled as a webpack asset.
+I just believe that the solution as a Plugin is more suitable for a webpack configuration, as the generated atomic stylesheet file can then be handled as a webpack asset.
+So, when you use, the webpack-dev-server, it gets served as well.

 ## Install
 ```